Terrestrial gamma-ray flash: Mechanism

 Hypothetical TGF production above a thundercloud driven by decaying fields after a large lightning discharge.

 Though the details of the mechanism are uncertain, there is a consensus forming about the physical requirements.
 It is presumed that TGF photons are emitted by electrons traveling at speeds very close to the speed of light that collide with the nuclei of atoms in the air and release their energy in the form of gamma rays (bremsstrahlung).
 Large populations of energetic electrons can form by avalanche growth driven by electric fields, a phenomenon called relativistic runaway electron avalanche (RREA).
-The electric field is likely provided by lightning, as most TGFs have been shown to occur within a few milliseconds of a lightning event (Inan et al. 1996).
+The electric field is likely provided by lightning, as most TGFs have been shown to occur within a few milliseconds of a lightning event.
 Beyond this basic picture the details are uncertain.
 Recent research has shown that electron-electron (Bremsstrahlung) leads first to an enrichment of high-energy electrons and subsequently enlarges the number of high-energy photons.

 Some of standard theoretical frameworks have been borrowed from other lightning-associated discharges like sprites, blue jets, and elves, which were discovered in the years immediately preceding the first TGF observations.
 For instance, that field may be due to the separation of charges in a thundercloud ("DC" field) often associated with sprites, or due to the electromagnetic pulse (EMP) produced by a lightning discharge, often associated with elves.
 There is also some evidence that certain TGFs occur in the absence of lightning strikes, though in the vicinity of general lightning activity, which has evoked comparisons to blue jets.

 Hypothetical TGF production near a thundercloud driven by electromagnetic waves radiated by a large lightning current pulse.